 - REPEAT: but fill in any number of “naturist places” that begin with the best of intentions, but at the end of the day, people come to spend their naked dollars (euros, francs) or they don’t.
 Money speaks louder than an imposed sense of morality.

 The “AH HA” moment for me was not that naturism caught on in Europe simply because Europeans are more open minded and free-spirited, but in nearly every case, the right to get naked followed some initiative of commercial development.
 “Turn these marsh wetlands into a place to get naked, and people will come by the thousands!”
 Simple supply and demand.
+At this writing, we’re seeing a similar trend in Zipolite, Mexico where locals that were once afraid of the naked people have come to realize naturism is completely revitalizing their economy.
+Money talks!

 And sure enough, we are seeing similar trends today, even in the US, with offerings like the The Big Nude Boat and some of the Florida resorts that have simply abandoned the guise of what so many of us hold dear as holistic naturism to cater to those with more hedonistic tendencies.
 The assumption is that if we let people believe that sex might be related to nudity, that the public at large will completely flip out.
 But if this article in the Huffington Post (What Really Goes On Inside Nudist Resorts) isn’t enough evidence, the only people who are not connecting those dots – at least in the US of A, are the naked people.
 By and large, the average guy on the street has already made up his mind.